smyoung88/DA_G2_Final_Project/README.md

 4. Random Forest Model increased accuracy: compared with other classification-based models, Random Forest Models have been shown to have a higher accuracy of prediction in many cases.
 This gave reason to make this the first choice for this complex set of data.

 **Limitations and Benefits**
-While the SMOTEEN GB RFM proved to be the overall more consistently accurate model, we did have some issues related to the ability to perform the model due to available data for specific states either preventing the model form having enough points to run with or even samples being so small that most of the models over fit the data and became unreliable.
-To work around this limitation, we continued the use of all 5 models and would downgrage the level of the model if it could not be performed or if accuracy was above 99%, in which case, the next lowest model that worked and provided an accuracy of less than 99% was selected.
-These choices can be seen in the maps on the dashboard and in the provided spreadheet images here in the README.
-Benefits of the SMOTEENN GB RFM were consistent best accuracy, recall, and precision compared to the the other models when the data size was large enough and with feature numbers and sample size controlled, the processing time for this model was longer but reasonable and able to be performed repeatedly wtih ease.
+While the SMOTEEN GB RFM proved to be the overall more consistently accurate model, we did have some issues related to the ability to perform the model due to available data for specific states either preventing the model from having enough points to run with or even samples being so small that most of the models overfit the data and became unreliable.
+To work around this limitation, we continued the use of all 5 models and would downgrade the level of the model if it could not be performed or if accuracy was above 99%, in which case, the next lowest model that worked and provided an accuracy of less than 99% was selected.
+These choices can be seen in the maps on the dashboard and in the provided spreadsheet images here in the README.
+The benefits of the SMOTEENN GB RFM were having the most consistent and best accuracy, recall, and precision compared to the other models when the data size was large enough and with feature numbers and sample sizes being controlled.
+The processing time for this model was longer but reasonable and able to be performed repeatedly with ease.

 - State and national model outcomes show how the different sampling options performed
 ![state_and_national_outcomes](https://github.com/smyoung88/DA_G2_Final_Project/blob/main/Images/state_and_national_outcomes.png)